GabeScott/standard-works-vault/General Conference/1973 October - Obedience.md

 Often throughout the ages man has not known or understood why certain laws were given, but through faith in God, he has accepted and kept the commandments, if he were wise.

-Adam, when asked why he offered sacrifice, said, “I know not, save the Lord commanded me.”
-(Moses 5:6.)
+Adam, when asked why he offered sacrifice, said, “I know not, save the Lord commanded me.” ([[Moses 5.6|Moses 5:6]].)
 That was enough for Adam, and he kept the commandments.
 Imagine yourself being in Noah’s place when the Lord told him to go and build an ark.
 There was no rain or anything to worry about, but he was told to go and build an ark; and he set about to build the ark and he followed directions.
 But there were many people who did not follow; they didn’t believe; they thought it was a long way away and wouldn’t happen, and you know the result.

 Lehi was directed to leave Jerusalem, and you know objections were raised by his family.
 Some questioned his sanity, but he followed and accepted the words of the Lord and was obedient to them, and the Lord directed Nephi to build a ship to take them across the waters.